-G2 Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition 12 G3 Yes l No De tritien and frage complex complete to the frage complete comple 165 INO G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-X G4 Yes No G4 Do tuition and fees vary by undergraduate instructional program? Х G4 % G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
-1
+- G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4 Do tuition and fees vary by undergraduate instructional program?

+If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?